 Dr. Hope received her Ph.D. in clinical psychology from the University at Albany-State University of New York in 1990 and joined the department in the same year.
 Her current research interests follow two broad themes: (a) assessment and treatment of anxiety disorders (particularly social anxiety disorder) and (b) the impact of stigma and discrimination on mental health and health services, particularly for individuals who identify as transgender, lesbian, gay, or bisexual.
-Dr. Hope is the director of the Anxiety Disorders Clinic and the Rainbow Clinic, both speciality services within the Psychological Consultation Center.
+Dr. Hope is the director of the the Rainbow Clinic, an LGBTQ speciality service within the Psychological Consultation Center.
 Her work on psychopathology emphasizes information processing models that describe the role of attention and memory in social anxiety disorder and the impact of these cognitive processes on interpersonal functioning.
 Dr. Hope also has ongoing research on both the outcome and process of psychotherapy, with a most recent emphasis on using technology to make evidence-based treatment more available, especially in underserved rural areas.
 The LGBT line of research is examining how stigma and discrimination impact mental health.
-Our current major collaboration is developing a culturally sensitive model of care for individuals who identify as transgender and reside in areas with few specialty resources.
-Dr. Hope also has a teaching and research interest in the psychology of women.
+Her current major collaborative effort is Trans Collaborations, a community-based participatory research group focused on reducing health dispartities for individuals who identify as transgender or gender diverse and reside in areas with few specialty resources.
+Dr. Hope also has a teaching and research interest in the psychology of gender.
 Dr. Hope teaches a course in behavior therapy fundamentals and supervises practicum at the graduate level.
 She teaches psychology of diversity, abnormal psychology, introductory psychology at the undergraduate level.